International Activities in Kallaveden lukio

 The UN core values like tolerance, justice and respect for diversity are part of our everyday school work.

 International activities is one of our fields of specialization.
 Students who take part in different international projects get credits for participating in them.
 A group of teachers and students is responsible for planning and carrying out our international projects.
 Every year we have plenty of international guests in different events and classes alike.
 We celebrate the UN Day on 24th October when we inform our first year students about our international activities and have international guests.
 We are also a United Nations school.

-The team responsible for co-ordinating international activities in 2022 – 2023: The chair of the team is Eero Ruokolainen and the members are Anni Hellström, Jaana Räisänen, Elisa Soronen and Eija Venäläinen.
-The student members are Janniina Korpisaari and Lyydia Kosunen.
+The team responsible for co-ordinating international activities in 2023 – 2024: The chair of the team is Eija Venäläinen and the members are Vinski Kevärmetsä, Elisa Lukka, Annulotta Marjanen, Eero Ruokolainen and Jaana Räisänen.
+The student members are Inga Valli and Emma Suhonen.

 The student body has very actively co-operated with Taksvärkki ry – Operation Day’s Work Finland for years.
 Operation a Day’s Work (ODW) Finland is a non-governmental organization (NGO) whose objective is to improve the living conditions and promote the human rights of children and young people in developing countries and to encourage Finnish young people towards global solidarity.
-Thanks to our active role, Taksvärkki ry made it possible for a group of 8 students and two teachers to visit Zambia in 2004 and get familiar with local youth in the city of Kitwe.
+Our students take part in Operation Day’s Work yearly, and we donate their earnings to help children and young people in developing coutries.

 We also offer courses were students can study for example the UNESCO World Heritage sites, developing countries, different cultures in Africa or the cultural diversity in the United States.
 A course where the Italian language and Italian art heritage are combined has been arranged a few times.
 Here you can see our student in Florence, Italy.